Moecker/sdc_mpc/reflection.md

 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 * To account for the 100ms delay, a countermeasure must be installed in the MPC procedure.
 The choice taken in this project is to estimate the vehicle's position 100ms to the front, as if the car has actually already moved there.
 The result is a trajectory which is closer to the desired one.
-* More remarks: The latency did not directly influced my approach or choosen parameters.
+* More remarks: The latency did not directly influenced my approach or chosen parameters.
 The prediction was good enough to have a reasonable long foresight so that the latency did not kick in too much.
 * Also my choice of max speed constraint (around 50 km/h) was set that low that the effect of latency was low.
 * One addition to this, one feature has been added: The solution uses a weighted average of previous control outputs (it is called historic steering and throttle value) with current predicted ones.
-This increased smootheness and robustness for partial bad model predictions.
+This increased smoothness and robustness for partial bad model predictions.

 ## Simulation